inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

    :end-before: !End
    :name: Neighbor cache model configuration example

-How should one decide which neighbor cache to choose for a given simulation?
+How should one chose the neighbor cache for a given simulation?
 As the sole purpose of the neighbor cache is to speed up the simulation, one should choose the one that leads to the best performance for that particular network.
 Which one performs the best is best determined by experimentation, as it depends